Recognizing nullhomotopic maps into the classifying space of a Kac-Moody group: Invariant theory and the proof of Theorem

 The second statement is contained in Theorem \ref{nituadamsthm0}.
 In particular, the action of $W_I$ on $H^2( BT, \QQ )$ is dual to the action of $W_I$ on the Lie algebra $\mathfrak{h}$ of $T$ and it is well known that the rational cohomology of the classifying space of a compact connected Lie group is given by the Weyl group invariants of $H^\ast( BT, \QQ )$ (see, e.g., \cite{kane}).

-\begin{defn} For a linear group $H \le GL(V)$, the relative invariants of $H$ (with respect to the determinant) $\QQ[V]^H_{\det}$ is the set of $f\in \QQ[V]$ such that $hf= \det(h)f$ for all $h \in H$. \end{defn} The relative invariants of Weyl groups of parabolic subgroups of Kac--Moody group will play a key role in our calculations. \begin{prop} If $R \le GL_n(\QQ)$ is generated by reflections such that the collection of reflecting hyperplanes is infinite, then $\QQ[t_1, \ldots, t_n]^R_{\det}=0$. \end{prop} \nod{\bf Proof:} Recall that if $h \in \QQ[t_1, \ldots, t_n]^s_{\det}$ for some reflection $s$, then that $l_s$ divides $h$ \cite[p.226]{polyinv}.
+\begin{defn} For a linear group $H \le GL(V)$, the relative invariants of $H$ (with respect to the determinant) $\QQ[V]^H_{\det}$ is the set of $f\in \QQ[V]$ such that $hf= \det(h)f$ for all $h \in H$. \end{defn} The relative invariants of $W_I$---the (possibly infinite) Weyl group of a parabolic subgroup $K_I$ of $K$---will play a key role in our calculations. \begin{prop} If $R \le GL_n(\QQ)$ is generated by reflections such that the collection of reflecting hyperplanes is infinite, then $\QQ[t_1, \ldots, t_n]^R_{\det}=0$. \end{prop} \nod{\bf Proof:} Recall that if $h \in \QQ[t_1, \ldots, t_n]^s_{\det}$ for some reflection $s$, then that $l_s$ divides $h$ \cite[p.226]{polyinv}.
 Hence, if the number of distinct reflecting hyperplanes is at least $d$, then the degree of $h$ is a least $d$.